kubernetes-sigs/gateway-api/site/content/en/reference/api-types/backend.md

 {{< /details >}}

-[Backend][backend] is a Gateway API type used to define a backend destination and backend-specific connection behavior for Gateway clients.
+[Backend][backend] is a Gateway API type used to define a backend destination and backend-specific connection behavior for Gateways when they act as a client.

 ## Background